fergald/docs/explainers/permissions-policy-deprecate-unload.md

 from the Web Platform.

-Since this is a disruptive intervention, we do not want to suddenly apply to 100% of pageloads.
+Since this is a disruptive intervention, we do not want to suddenly apply to 100% of page-loads.
 This would mean our ROT would have to ramp up over time.
 This is an unusual (unique?) way to run an ROT.
 ROTs are typically used when usage of the feature